TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

 CHOICES MODIFYING OR DELETING YOUR INFORMATION

-You can modify or delete your profile within certain Nike services, through your account.
+You can modify or delete your profile within certain NIKE services, through your account.
 Your information previously posted may still be publicly viewable.
-Nike may keep information and content in our backup files and archives.
+NIKE may keep information and content in our backup files and archives.

-COMMUNICATION / UNSUBSCRIBE / OPT-OUT
+COMMUNICATION/UNSUBSCRIBE/OPT-OUT

-Regardless of the settings you select, Nike may send you service-related communications.
+Regardless of the settings you select, NIKE may send you service-related communications.
 To unsubscribe and stop receiving messages, please change your settings or follow the instructions in the email, text message, notification or other message type.
-If you have unsubscribed from any Nike communications, due to production schedules, you may receive communications already in production.
+If you have unsubscribed from any NIKE communications, due to production schedules, you may receive communications already in production.

 INTERNATIONAL USERS

 Our digital operations are conducted, in whole or in part, in the United States.
-Regardless of where you live, you consent to have your personal data transferred, processed and stored in the United States, and allow Nike to use and collect your personal information in accordance with this Privacy Policy.
+Regardless of where you live, you consent to have your personal data transferred, processed and stored in the United States, and allow NIKE to use and collect your personal information in accordance with this Privacy Policy.

 TERMS OF USE

 Your use of our products and services, and any disputes arising from them, is subject to this Privacy Policy as well as our Terms of Use.
 Please visit our Terms of Use, which explains other terms governing the use of our products and services.

-For questions or concerns, please contact Consumer Services/Privacy at: 1-800-806-6453 or Nike Consumer Services/Privacy, One Bowerman Drive, Beaverton, OR 97005.
+For questions or concerns, please contact Consumer Services/Privacy at: 1-800-806-6453 or NIKE Consumer Services/Privacy, One Bowerman Drive, Beaverton, OR 97005.

-Stores Near You Get Help Terms of Use Privacy Policy ©2016 NIKE, Inc. All Rights Reserved